adrem42/Copilot-for-FSLabs/topics/installation.md

 3. Run the simulator and respond to the prompt asking you to enable the addon.

-4. After P3D has loaded into the main menu, you'll find the configuration file here at *FSUIPC directory/FSLabs Copilot/options.ini*.
+4. After P3D has loaded into the main menu, you'll find the configuration file at *FSUIPC directory/FSLabs Copilot/options.ini*.
 Open it and adjust the settings.

 The script will auto-run after you load a flight with FSLabs.